 “It is for a rather good exercise machine ‘…capable of strengthening all the major muscle groups with custom-designed exercise programs based on your individual goals.’
 Consumer Reports™ has rated that particular model as a best buy.”

-Heads and portions of heads were now bobbing and drifting among the tops of cubicle walls, vying for choice vantage points.
+Heads bobbed and drifted among the tops of cubicle walls, vying for choice vantage points.
 Shorter people hurried as fast as was consistent with office decorum to spots near Guy’s doorway.

 “So you bought an exercise machine?!”